tanema/luaf/README.md

   </p>
 </div>

-luaf is an attempt at an implementation of lua 5.4 mostly for my own learning purposes and luafs 🤠
+luaf is an implementation of lua 5.4 for learning purposes and luafs 🤠

 ## Getting Started
 - `make install` install luaf